CERN Technical Student Programme 2025 in Switzerland | Fully Funded

 Eligibility Criteria of Technical Internships at CERN

-• Must be a national of a CERN Member or Associate Member State.
+• Must be a national of a CERN Member or Associate Member State

-• Must have a good knowledge of English or French.
+• Good knowledge of English or French

 How to Apply to CERN Technical Studentship